-- From 1991 to 2010, there were significant declines in infant mortality rates for Indigenous and non-Indigenous infants in WA, SA and the NT.
+- From 1998 to 2012, there were significant declines in infant mortality rates for Indigenous infants.

-- For 2006 to 2010, the leading causes of death among Indigenous people were cardiovascular disease, neoplasms (almost entirely cancers), and injury.
+- For 2012, the leading causes of death among Indigenous people were cardiovascular disease, neoplasms (almost entirely cancers), and injury.

-- In 2003-2005, maternal mortality ratios were 2.7 times higher for Indigenous women than for non-Indigenous women.
+- In 2006-2010, for direct maternal deaths the rate ratio was almost 4 times higher for Indigenous women than for non-Indigenous women.

-- In 2010-11, the age-standardised separation rate for Indigenous people was 2.5 times higher than that for other Australians.
+- In 2012-13, the age-standardised separation rate for Indigenous people was 2.7 times higher than for other Australians.

 Selected health conditions

-- In 2004-2008, age-adjusted cancer incidence rates were slightly higher for Indigenous people than for non-Indigenous people.
+- In 2005-2009, age-adjusted cancer incidence rates were slightly lower for Indigenous people than for non-Indigenous people.

 - In 2004-2008, the most common cancers diagnosed among Indigenous people were lung and breast cancer.

-- In 2006-2010, the age-standardised death rate for cancer for Indigenous people was 1.4 times higher than that for non-Indigenous people.
+- In 2012, the age-standardised death rate for cancer for Indigenous people was 1.5 times higher than for non-Indigenous people.

-- In 2006-08, age-adjusted hospitalisation rates for diabetes for Indigenous males and females were 3.4 and 5.0 times the rates of other males and females.
+- In 2013-14, age-adjusted hospitalisation rates for diabetes for Indigenous males and females were 3 and 5 times the rates for other males and females.

-- In 2004-2008, Indigenous people died from diabetes at almost seven times the rate of non-Indigenous people.
+- In 2012, Indigenous people died from diabetes at 7 times the rate of non-Indigenous people.

 Social and emotional wellbeing

-- In 2008, 79% of Indigenous adults experienced at least one significant stressor in the previous 12 months; the comparable figure for the total population was 62% in 2010.
+- In 2012-13, 69% of Indigenous adults experienced at least one significant stressor in the previous 12 months.

 - In 2008, 90% of Indigenous people reported feeling happy either some, most, or all of the time.

-- In 2006-2010, the age-standardised death rate from kidney disease was four times higher for Indigenous people than for non-Indigenous people.
+- In 2008-2012, the age-standardised death rate from kidney disease was 2.6 times higher for Indigenous people than for non-Indigenous people.

-- In 2010-11, after age-adjustment, Indigenous people were hospitalised for injury at 2.0 times the rate for other Australians.
+- In 2012-13, after age-adjustment, Indigenous people were hospitalised for injury at nearly twice the rate for other Australians.

-- In 2004-2005, 27% of Indigenous people reported having a respiratory condition, with 15% having asthma; after age-adjustment, the levels of respiratory disease were similar for Indigenous and non-Indigenous people.
+- In 2012-2013, 31% of Indigenous people reported having a respiratory condition.
+After age-adjustment, the level of respiratory disease was 1.2 times higher for Indigenous than non-Indigenous people.

-- In 2010, after age-adjustment, the death rate for Indigenous people was 2.6 times that for non-Indigenous people.
+- In 2012, after age-adjustment, the death rate for respiratory disease for Indigenous people was 2.2 times that for non-Indigenous people.

 - In 2008, the rate of low vision for Indigenous adults aged 40 years and older was 2.8 times higher than for their non-Indigenous counterparts.